 Listed below are some of the summary points from the roundtable:

 A paradigm shift in mindset towards the concept of renting

-- One may argue that there is no security of tenureship in renting, at least that has been the sentiment among the younger generation.
+- One may argue that there is no security of tenureship in renting, which has been the sentiment among the younger generation.
 They also seem to think that owning a home in the perfect or correct location plays a part in their decision of home ownership.
 In the end, to push for the rental agenda one must consider it to be a lifestyle option.
 The mindset that one needs to own a home leads to the B40 primarily not being able or wanting to purchase a home in the foreseeable future.

 The rental housing model